Keep up poll promise, effect cut on rates of petroleum products, OPS tells DMK | Politics

 - India

-In fact, prices of some of the vegetables in the state including tomato were above Rs 100 a kilo, he said, adding the DMK was duty-bound to fulfill its poll promises.
+In fact, prices of some of the vegetables in the state including tomato were above Rs 100 a kilogram, he said, adding the DMK was duty-bound to fulfill its poll promises.

 ''Considering people's welfare and aimed at controlling prices, inflation and to bring down the losses faced by state-run transport corporations (which operate diesel-run buses) besides implementing the poll promise, the chief minister (Stalin) should reduce the price of petrol (by a further) Rs 2 and Rs 4 for diesel per litre and ensure justice for people,'' Panneerselvam urged.

-The DMK government had last year effected VAT cut to enable the consumers a Rs 3 per litre cut in the price of petrol.
-It had promised to slash the prices of petrol and diesel by Rs 5 and Rs 4 per litre, if elected to power, ahead of the April 2021 polls which it swept.
+The DMK government had last year effected VAT cut to enable the consumers avail Rs 3 per litre cut in the price of petrol.
+It had promised to slash the prices of petrol and diesel by Rs 5 and Rs 4 per litre, if elected to power, ahead of the 2021 Assembly polls which it swept.

 If the DMK kept its word on slashing rates, the price of petrol and diesel will cost around Rs 99 and Rs 89, respectively, the AIADMK leader claimed.